A Brief Overview

 - What is your state’s policy on re-evaluations?
 A parent can request an evaluation any time there are concerns about whether services match the student’s present levels of performance and support needs.
 PTI provides a sample letter for requesting evaluation.

 - Does your state have unique names for IEP eligibility categories?
 PAVE’s article, Evaluations Part 1, includes more detail about the 14 qualifying categories of disability.
-Note that Developmental Delay is a category for children Birth through age 9.
+Developmental Delay is a category for children Birth through age 10.
 One example of a category with a unique name in Washington is Emotional/Behavior Disability, which in federal law is referred to as Emotional Disturbance.

 - Does your state have a unique policy about dyslexia?
 Washington passed a law in 2018 that requires schools to screen children in kindergarten through second grade for signs of dyslexia and to provide reading support for those who need it.
 The law takes full effect in 2021-22.
 PAVE provides an article with links to current state information.